Co-author: James Hurwood

 A credit rating or “credit score” is a numerical score that represents how trustworthy your reputation is as a borrower.
 Essentially, your credit score sums up the information on your credit report into one number.

-The higher the score, the more credit-worthy you’ll likely appear to reputable financial institutions.
-If you find out your credit rating through a credit agency like Equifax or Experian, you will receive a number between 0 – 1,200 that summarises the information on your credit report at that point in time.
+The higher the score, the more creditworthy you’ll likely appear to reputable financial institutions.
+If you find out your credit rating through a credit agency, you will receive a number between 0 – 1,200 that summarises the information on your credit report at that point in time.
 A higher score means you have a good credit rating, with a lower score meaning you have a bad credit rating.

-The table below displays a snapshot of unsecured personal loans on Canstar’s database with links to providers’ websites, sorted by Star Rating (highest-lowest) then by provider name (alphabetically).
+The table below displays a snapshot of unsecured personal loans on Canstar’s database with links to providers’ websites, sorted by Star Rating (highest-lowest) then by comparison rate (highest to lowest).
 The results shown are based on a three-year loan of $20,000 in NSW.

 Is a credit rating the same as a credit score?